-Similar ELISA and FC analysis were performed on mouse 3.
+Similar ELISA and FC analyses were performed on mouse 3.
 14 positive clones were obtained after FC.
 Results are available in the complete report.

 30 clones were selected by our customer for further production.
 Supernatant samples were tested in ELISA and FC after 2 subcloning steps.
 Results are provided in the complete report.

-Please click on the button below to get the complete report.
+Please click on the button below to obtain the complete report.

-You would like to know more about our hybridoma generation services?
-Please check another anti-peptide case study.
+Would you like to know more about our hybridoma generation services?
+Please take a look at another anti-peptide case study.